se23m504/GetEndpoints/README.md

 Instead of hardcoding endpoints and needing to redeploy the app every time you want to make a change, GetEndpoints acts as your single source of truth (SSOT).
 This allows you to update and manage your endpoints in real-time, keeping your application up to date.

+## Features

+- **Automatic service discovery**: Registers as an `_http._tcp.` service using Zeroconf, making it easily discoverable on the network.
+- **Lightweight REST API**: Minimal yet robust API for managing WebRTC endpoints.
+- **Responsive and bloat-free**: Built with vanilla JS and HTML for fast, adaptable performance on any device.
+- **SQLite database**: Uses SQLite by default, easily extendable to other databases by adjusting the endpoint.

 ## Prerequisites

 - `python >= 3.11`